arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudTrail.md

     -   show anomalies in the Cloud Trail console
     -   can can be logged to S3
     -   can trigger an EventBridge event for automation

+## Encryption
+> CloudTrail logs are encrypted by default using SSE-S3

+> A single KMS key can be used to encrypt log files for trails applied to all regions